ga4gh/vrs/docs/source/terms_and_model.rst

   validation is not required.

-* We recognize that a common desire may be to have human-readable identifiers associated with VR objects.
+* We recognize that a common desire may be to have human-readable identifiers associated with VRS objects.
 We recommend using the _id field (see :ref:`optional-attributes` below) to create a lookup for any such identifiers (see :ref:`example usage
   <associating-annotations>`), and provide reference methods for
-  creating VR identifiers from other common variant formats (see the :ref:`HGVS translation example <example>`).
+  creating VRS identifiers from other common variant formats (see the :ref:`HGVS translation example <example>`).